Adamage/tutorials/tutorials/huggingface/README.md

 on the device at a time, as this will allow us to use a larger model.
 Therefore, we call `detachFromDevice` to detach the model from the IPU device.

-Compilation may take a few minutes.
+Compilation may take a few minutes when using 4 devices.
 More information about the wrapping function can be found in the [documentation](https://docs.graphcore.ai/projects/poptorch-user-guide/en/latest/reference.html#model-wrapping-functions).

 ```python